-Yom Kippur in United Kingdom
+Yom Kippur in the Jewish Calendar

 Note: Jewish holidays begin at sundown the day before the date specified for the holiday.